Written By Tim Shaughnessy and Timothy F. Kauffman

 Now it cannot be denied that the Scriptures uniformly represent the final judgement as a judgement of works.
 (Ps.
 62:12; Eccles.
 12:14; Matt.
 16:27; 25:31-46; John 5:29; Rom.
 2:5-10; 1 Cor.
 3:13, 4:5; 2 Cor.
 5:10; Gal.
 6:7-9; 1 Pet.
 1:17; see also Westminster Confession of Faith, XXXIII/i) and that they hold forth the promise of rewards for faithful living (Exod.
 20:5-6; Prov.
 13:13; 25:21-22; Matt.
 5:12; 6:1, 2, 4, 16, 18, 20; 10:41; 19:29; Luke 6:37-38; Col. 3:23-24; 2 Tim.
 4:7-8: Heb.
 11:26).[iv]

-But while Piper is correct about there being a final judgment of works he is wrong about it having anything to do with our “future justification” or our “final salvation.”
+But while Piper is correct about there being a final judgment of works he is wrong to suggest that it has anything to do with our “future justification” or our “final salvation.”
 Rather, the works by which the believer is to be judged are merely the basis for rewards.
 John Murray writes,

 Certainly, Catholics deny that their Church teaches a works salvation.
 They will talk about how salvation is impossible apart from the grace of God.
 But though things start out by grace in the Roman Catholic system of salvation…works do indeed get mixed into the picture.
 By virtue of the fact that a life of meritorious works is necessary to gain final salvation, it is clear that in reality, the Roman Catholic view of salvation is works-oriented.
 Salvation may involve grace and faith, but it is not by grace alone (sola gratia) or by faith alone (sola fide).[vi]